 Carburizing is a heat treatment process that steel absorbs carbon while the metal is heated in the presence of gas or liquid carburizing compound, the results in a change in the carbon concentration between the carbon rich surface and the interior core of steel, it’s commonly used in flame hardening method.
 The depth of carburization also affected by different carburizing compounds, steel, temperature and time.

 Vacuum (gas) nitriding is a heat treatment process that diffuses nitrogen into metal at certain chemical mediator usually ammonia (NH3), after heat it dissociates into nitrogen and hydrogen and to create a case-hardened nitride layer.
 These processes most commonly used on low-carbon alloy steels.

 The advantage of this process is components with excellent wear resistance, corrosion resistance and high temperature properties, the hardness result and also better than carburizing heat treatment process.

-We will close our company for New Year's Day from Dec 29 to Jan 1, 2019.
-Returning to the office on Wednesday Jan 2.
-Thank you very much for your support and understanding.Read More
+We will close our company for Lunar New Year from Feb 2 to Feb 10, 2019.
+Returning to the office on Monday Feb 11.
+Thank you very much for your support and understanding, wish you all have...Read More

-We will close our company for National Day on Oct 10, returning to the office on Thursday Oct 11.
+We will close our company for Peace Memorial Day from Feb 28 to Mar 3, returning to the office on Monday Mar 4.
 Thank you very much for your support, we really appreciate all the help.Read More

 - ISO 9001: 2015 Quality Management